EmreGunner/EmreGunner/README.md

 ## About Me
 🎓 Full Stack Developer currently working to use Ai more practically.
-🚀 For the last 2 years i have developed / founded multiple tech startups.
+🚀 For the last 3 years i have developed / founded multiple tech startups last 2 year being more Ai and marketing focused.
 🌱

 ## My Work